 12.- Review Process

-The possible results of this review are: (1) two unfavorable reviews -the submission will be rejected and the author informed so that s/he may submit the article for publication in another journal; (2) a favorable review with comments -the author will be asked to make the proper revisions so that s/he may re-submit the text for a final review until accepted by both reviewers; (3) if one review is favorable and the other is unfavorable, a third review will then be requested.
-A new reviewer will then assess the quality of the work for publication and if adjustments and changes are suggested, publication will only be made once these corrections have been made; (4) with two favorable reviews without comments, the text is sent directly for publication; with two favorable reviews suggesting minor corrections, they must be done before publication.
-In all cases, the article will be published only once the author has made the adjustments or changes requested by the reviewers within a period of no more than two weeks after the author has been informed of the results of the reviews.
+The possible results of this review are: (i) two unfavorable reviews -the submission will be rejected and the author informed so that s/he may submit the article for publication in another journal; (ii) a favorable review with comments -the author will be asked to make the proper revisions so that s/he may re-submit the text for a final review until accepted by both reviewers; (iii) if one review is favorable and the other is unfavorable, a third review will then be requested.
+A new reviewer will then assess the quality of the work for publication; (iv) with two favorable reviews, the text is sent directly for publication; with two favorable reviews suggesting minor corrections, they must be done before publication.
+In all cases, the article will be published only once the author has made the adjustments or changes requested by the reviewers.
 In all cases the Editorial Committee acts as the liaison between reviewers and authors in order to ensure anonymity.

 13.- Transfer of rights